- Identify the positive externalities of new technology.

 Consider the example of the Big Drug Company, which is planning its R&D budget for the next year.
 Economists and scientists working for Big Drug have compiled a list of potential research and development projects and estimated rates of return.
 (The rate of return is the estimated payoff from the project.)
 Figure 13.2 shows how the calculations work.
 The downward-sloping DPrivate curve represents the firm’s demand for financial capital and reflects the company’s willingness to borrow to finance research and development projects at various interest rates.
 Suppose that this firm’s investment in research and development creates a spillover benefit to other firms and households.
 After all, new innovations often spark other creative endeavors that society also values.
 If we add the spillover benefits society enjoys to the firm’s private demand for financial capital, we can draw DSocial that lies above DPrivate.

-If there was a way for the firm to fully monopolize those social benefits by somehow making them unavailable to the rest of us, the firm’s private demand curve would be the same as society’s demand curve.
+If there were a way for the firm to fully monopolize those social benefits by somehow making them unavailable to the rest of us, the firm’s private demand curve would be the same as society’s demand curve.
 According to Figure 13.2 and Table 13.1, if the going rate of interest on borrowing is 8%, and the company can receive the private benefits of innovation only, then the company would finance $30 million.
 Society, at the same rate of 8%, would find it optimal to have $52 million of borrowing.
 Unless there is a way for the company to fully enjoy the total benefits, then it will borrow less than the socially optimal level of $52 million.

 |Rate of Return||DPrivate (in millions)||DSocial (in millions)|